 Facebook remarketing works by following a targeting strategy that the advertiser sets through Facebook Ads Manager.
 Using the initial list of users who have interacted with their business, the advertiser specifies an audience based on their previous activity, demographic or another factor that influences their buying behavior.

-When we consulted marketers about their Facebook remarketing tactics, we asked them about the strategies they used in the past year.
+We asked Facebook advertisers about the strategies they used in the past year.
 Popular approaches included engagement-based remarketing and retargeting Email Custom Audiences.

 For this section of the survey, we had respondents choose from these seven techniques:

 As you can see, the underlying function of a Facebook remarketing campaign varies based on the target audience you specify.
 Facebook offers plenty of tools that enable you to refine your remarketing efforts as needed.